TrishaSrikanth-459/DeployStega/routing/namespace/routing_namespace.md

 ---

-## Editorial Constraints (Sender)
+## Editorial Constraint (Sender)

-- **The sender is explicitly forbidden from editing artifact titles** (e.g., issue titles, pull request titles, release titles, label names).
+**The sender is explicitly forbidden from editing artifact titles** (e.g., issue titles, pull request titles, release titles, label names).
-  - Title modifications are **high-salience, globally visible changes** that are **conspicuous** relative to routine collaborative behavior.
-  - Such disproportionate visibility is therefore unsuitable for covert signaling.
+This restriction is imposed because title modifications are **high-salience, globally visible changes** that are **conspicuous** relative to routine collaborative behavior.
+Such edits introduce disproportionate visibility, rendering them unsuitable for covert signaling under benign-behavior constraints.
-- **The sender must not overwrite or alter another contributor’s semantic content.**
-  - The sender may only add comments to another contributor's thread, edit their own comments, or otherwise produce changes that don't materially affect another's work.

-These constraints ensure that sender behavior remains **low-salience, contextually plausible, and behaviorally indistinguishable** from ordinary collaborative interactions, preserving the validity of covert-routing detectability analysis.
+Accordingly, all sender-side mutations modeled in this routing namespace are restricted to **non-title content fields** (e.g., bodies, descriptions, comments).

 ---